The story

 Verifying the leftist property

-for ranks, but ranks are really just natural numbers.
+we used Int for ranks, but ranks are really just natural numbers.

 We have two (main) options for type-level naturals: